Category Archives: Darwin Awards

 A report on the inquest into Barling’s slithery demise

-A subsequent inquest investigated how Girling had come to be bitten in such a fashion.
+After ascertaining how Girling died, an inquest investigated how he had come to be bitten in the first place.
 Early press reports put it down to a homicidal serpent.
 One suggested the cobra had bitten its victim him with “murderous intent”, another had it lunging from the shadows while Girling was delivering food to the enclosure.

-It did not take long, however, for the inquest to learn that Girling was responsible for his own demise.
+It did not take long for the inquest to discover that Girling was responsible for his own demise.
 One of Girling’s work colleagues, Edward Stewart the hummingbird keeper, testified at the inquest.
 He claimed to be passing by the snake enclosure with a basket of larks when he saw Girling inside.
 Apparently showing off, Girling picked up the ‘Bocco’, a mildly venomous colubrid snake, by its neck.
 According to Stewart:

 1989: Man escapes electric chair, dies on electric toilet

 In 1980, a 21-year-old South Carolina man, Michael Anderson Sloan, was charged with the murder of Mary Elizabeth Royem, 24.
 Miss Royem’s body was found in her West Columbia apartment.
 She had been sexually assaulted and beaten to death with an electric iron.
-Sloan, who also used the name Michael Anderson Godwin, was on work release from a local prison.
-He was serving a sentence there for robbing a woman at knifepoint three years earlier.
+Sloan, who also used the name Michael Anderson Godwin, was on work release from prison (for robbing a woman at knifepoint in 1977).

-Sloan went on trial for Royem’s murder in 1981.
-He was convicted of murder and sexual assault and sentenced to die in South Carolina’s electric chair.
+Sloan went on trial in 1981, was convicted of murder and sexual assault and sentenced to die in South Carolina’s electric chair.
 Sloan’s death sentence was commuted to life imprisonment in 1983 after a retrial cleared him of the sexual assault.
-As fate would have it, Sloan was still destined to die on an electric chair, albeit a different one:
+But as fate would have it, Sloan was still destined to die on an electric chair, albeit a different one:

 ‘It was a strange accident’, Archibald said.
 ‘He was sitting naked on a metal commode’… Richland County Coroner Frank Barron said Godwin was severely burned in his mouth and tongue.
 Barron said that an investigation is continuing but that it appears the electrocution was an accident.”